NHH-Data-Sci/R00_Data_Sci_Course_Launch/github_2fa.md

 ---

-## 🛡️ Step 3: Save Your Recovery Codes
+## Method 2: Save Your Recovery Codes

 Once 2FA is set up, GitHub will show you a list of **8 recovery codes**.
 These codes are one-time-use and let you log in if 2FA fails.